web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialCreation.md

 ### Attestation Statement Support Manager

-At the moment, only 3 Attestation Statement types are supported:
+At the moment, only 4 Attestation Statement types are supported:

 * none
 * fido-u2f
 * packed
+* android key

 We highly recommend to use them all.